Skip to main content

 4) Continuous Integration and Deployment (CI/CD)

-CI/CD is a popular practice among developers, and Azure DevOps supports it.
-Azure DevOps engineer can automate numerous design procedures using Azure pipelines, specifying builds and associated procedures, developing test instructions, and managing simultaneous releases.
+CI/CD is a popular practice among developers and is one of the features of Azure DevOps.
+Azure DevOps engineers can automate numerous design procedures using Azure pipelines, specify builds and associated procedures, develop test instructions, and manage simultaneous releases.

 5) Assistance with Exploratory and Manual Testing

 The test capabilities of Azure DevOps extensions provide manual, exploratory, and continuous testing.
-It includes end-to-end traceability, criteria-based selection, and real-time charts that display test activities.
-It also provides workflow customization.
+They also include end-to-end traceability, criteria-based selection, real-time charts that display test activities, and workflow customization.

 6) Services for Integrated Collaboration

-Teams may work together with all of the Azure DevOps tools and functionalities using the following feature:
+Teams may work together with all of the benefits of Azure DevOps and functionalities using the following features:

 • The ability to manage and request feedback